Sinking of HMS Reindeer

-The sinking of HMS Reindeer was one of the hardest-fought naval actions in the Anglo-American War of 1812.
-It took place on 28 June 1814.
-The ship-rigged sloop of war forced the to surrender after far more than half the brig's crew, including the Captain, were killed or wounded.
-Reindeer was too badly damaged in the action to be salvaged so the Americans set her on fire.
+The sinking of HMS Reindeer was a naval action of the War of 1812 which took place on 28 June 1814.
+The ship-rigged sloop of war forced the to strike her colours after far more than half the brig's crew, including her captain, Commander William Manners, were killed or wounded.
+Reindeer was too badly damaged in the action to be salvaged so the Americans burnt her.

-Prelude
+Background

-USS Wasp was one of a class of three heavy sloops of war designed by William Doughty.
+was one of a class of three heavy sloops of war designed by William Doughty.
 The sloop was commissioned in Portsmouth, New Hampshire, and sortied on 1 May 1814.
-The commander was Master Commandant Johnston Blakely, and the crew consisted of 173 hand-picked New Englanders.
-Blakely's orders were to raid British commerce in the mouth of the English Channel, following the spectacular though short-lived successes of the previous year.

-Over several weeks, Blakely captured seven merchant vessels.
-At daybreak on 28 June, while Wasp was chasing two more merchantmen, the brig-sloop Reindeer was seen bearing down from the windward.
+The commander was Master Commandant Johnston Blakeley, and the crew consisted of 173 hand-picked New Englanders.
+Blakeley's orders were to raid British commerce in the mouth of the English Channel, following in the brief successes of in 1813.
+Over several weeks, Blakeley captured seven merchant vessels.
+At daybreak on 28 June, while Wasp was chasing two more merchantmen, the brig-sloop was seen bearing down from the windward.
 Reindeer had sailed from Plymouth a few days earlier with orders to hunt down Wasp.